GordonFrohman11/ShowDeathCause/README.md

 # ShowDeathCause
 This mod lets you know how your and your friends miserable lives ended.
-This is based on the original [ShowDeathCause](https://github.com/MOV-MB/ShowDeathCause) with some improvements.
+This is based on the original [ShowDeathCause](https://github.com/MOV-MB/ShowDeathCause) with several improvements and updated for the latest game version.

 ## Features
 The death notice lets everyone know what killed you and how.
 The end game report screen is improved too!
 This fork provides the following improvements over the old version: